elliealbertson/drug_adverse_events_children/README.md

 # Drug Adverse Events for Children

 :pill: Drug adverse events are an important preventable cause of morbidity and mortality.
 This project surfaces insights on drug adverse events for children in the United States.

-Specific skills showcased in this project
+Key steps in this project:
+- Use the `requests` library to get data from the [FDA Adverse Event Reporting System](https://open.fda.gov/apis/drug/event/)